Output Format

 Remove previous outputs before a fresh run:

-agac clean -a my_workflow
+agac run -a my_workflow --fresh

 See Also